At CNO, we are working as quickly as possible to help support Ontario’s health care system during the rapidly changing COVID-19 pandemic.

 - Government of Canada COVID-19: For health professionals

-- Ministry of Health and Long-Term Care - Case Definitions and Guidance for Health Care Workers and Health Sector Employers on novel coronavirus associated with Wuhan, China (COVID-19)
+- Ministry of Health and Long-Term Care – Guidance Documents for Health Sector

 - Public Health Ontario – Novel Coronavirus (COVID-19)

 Nurses are accountable to all standards of practice.

 If you have questions about your accountabilities when caring for patients affected with the new coronavirus, email us: firstname.lastname@example.org.

 CNO’s mandate is to protect the public—but patient safety is a responsibility we all share.
 Our role during the novel coronavirus outbreak is to support your ability to provide safe and competent care and help you understand your accountabilities.

 If you have questions about your accountabilities when caring for patients affected with the new coronavirus, please contact us.
 One of our Advanced Practice Consultants can help identify the appropriate practice standards and guidelines to guide your decision-making and help you understand your accountabilities.

 Guidance and best practices